codersrank-org/multi_repo_extractor/README.md

 - `TOKEN`
     - If you don't want your token to be printed on the command line (for example if you running this program with a cron job on a remote server), you can set your token as an enviroment variable instead of providing it with a flag.
     - If this is set, program will ignore the token provided with flag.

-# How it works?
-- First it is going to initialize [repo_info_extractor](https://github.com/codersrank-org/repo_info_extractor).
-If it is previously cloned, it will be updated.

-- Secondly all of your repos (with given **provider** and **visibility**) is going to be cloned or updated (if it cloned previously).
-All repos are going to be processed and resulting json file will be uploaded to CodersRank.
-Resulting file only has metadata and don't have any code from the processed repository.

-- Lastly, this program will open your browser with codersrank website to link your repositories with your account.